-Filmmaker, writer and editor Colleen Yorke graduated from University of California in Los Angeles (UCLA) with a BA in Film &TV in 2005, summa cum laude from the Freie Universität Berlin with a double MA in Film Sciences (2008) and Theatre Sciences (2009), and from Pepperdine University School of Law and Pepperdine Straus Institute for Dispute Resolution with a Juris Doctor and certificates in Criminal Law and Dispute Resolution in 2017.
+Filmmaker, writer and editor Colleen Yorke graduated from University of California in Los Angeles (UCLA) with a BA in Film &TV in 2005, summa cum laude from the Freie Universität Berlin with a double MA in Film Sciences (2008) and Theatre Sciences (2009), and from Pepperdine University School of Law and Pepperdine Straus Institute for Dispute Resolution with a JD in Law and additional legal certificates in Criminal Law Research and Dispute Resolution in 2017.

 Among her many honors and awards, Colleen has been named UCLA Bruinlife "Senior of the Year", and she was honored at the Multicultural Motion Picture Association’s Oscar Luncheon as "Student Filmmaker of the Year".